tsfeith-epfl/Image-Processing/README.md

 - [ ] Fix histograms of PNG images with transparency.
 Right now, it omits the alpha channel, meaning that the pixels take the value of the first three channels.
 The most affected mode by this is the histogram.
 - [ ] Switch the DFT algorithm to use FFT (faster)
+- [ ] Allow FT computation on each channel, instead of converting to grayscale image.